After reading this excerpt from

 The only difference between those Texas storms and what was about to happen to us is that in Texas you could see the storm approaching.

-We wondered out of the elevator and into the labor and delivery area.
+We wandered out of the elevator and into the labor and delivery area.
 A nurse directed us to the station where another nurse asked Betsy to fill out the required paper work.
 I guess she noticed that Betsy could barely hold a pen and stand at the same time.

 She immediately ordered another nurse to escort us into a patient room.
 She placed Betsy into the bed.
 Betsy assumed this would probably be the beginning of long period of bed rest.
 I was still oblivious.